 The costing and identification of funds should take place before an entity is established, rather than afterwards.
-Against this backdrop, the National Treasury reiterates that government finances are currently operating with a deficit that will exceed R374 billion by the end of March 2025.
+Against this backdrop, the National Treasury reiterates that government finances are currently operating with a deficit that exceeded R335 billion by the end of March 2025.
 Reprioritisation remains the primary mechanism to fund spending pressures and emerging priorities.